bronzehedwick/chrisdeluca/content/article/practical-internet-privacy.md

 ### X. Behavior tracking

-Almost every website contains hidden code that tracks your interactions, also collecting an incredible amount of personal data.
+Almost every website contains hidden code that tracks your interactions, collecting an incredible amount of personal data.
 For example, the most popular web analytics tool by far, Google Analytics, collects all your usage habits from across *every site it is installed* to create a centralized profile of who you are and what you like.

 The only way to prevent this type of data collection is a good blocker.
-A blocker can also give you insight into what types of scripts are trying to track you, shining a light on the previously invisible.
+A blocker can also give you insight into what types of scripts are trying to track you, shining a light on the previously hidden.

 #### Recommended blockers